RecipeUI/RecipeUI/README.md

 - 🦖 Docusaurus for docs!
 - Other fun stuff: pnpm, downshift, fuse, react18-json-view

-Contributors

-- @[dvtng] for the continuous feedback on system design and ux of the overall project

 ## Open source

 We are open sourced because we use so much open source technology and we want to be transparent about how we actually make API requests.
 We don't store any API secrets in the cloud and we limit the telemetry we collect to the user experience portions.